MRahulReddy007/hello-world/README.md

 Relevance: All system features and components must be relevant to the business needs.

 Capability: Developers or vendors must demonstrate a strong technological background and have a good reputation for meeting expectations and deadlines.

+Task 3: Software Development Methods, Processes and Techniques

+Introduction

+In recent years, there has been a notable shift in the software development landscape from traditional, linear processes to more adaptable, iterative approaches.
+This trend is the result of a growing understanding that software development is a dynamic and intrinsically complicated process that calls for techniques flexible enough to adapt to change and unpredictability.
+Because Scrum performs so well at managing complicated projects, it has become one of the most popular agile frameworks.
+The decision between Scrum and Waterfall, a conventional linear technique, is contingent upon the particular requirements and characteristics of the project at hand.

+Agile Mindset

+An agile mindset requires teams to have teamwork, prototyping, customer collaboration, and continuous development.
+Teamwork allows individual teams to collaborate and provide the necessary work to complete certain tasks.
+Prototyping allows customers to see how the development process is done and provides customers with the look and feel of the software as it progresses.
+Customer collaboration allows for customer feedback to be implemented in order to align the customer’s needs with the software requirements.
+Continuous development will enable software developers to realign priorities and provide the necessary changes provided by the design team and customers.

+Scrum Process Description

+Scrum represents an incremental and iterative paradigm that divides the software development process into brief, time-limited units known as sprints.
+A cross-functional team works together to produce a functional software increment during each sprint.
+Among the essential ideas of Scrum are:

+	Teams are encouraged in such a way to make decisions on their own 	Every decision taken will be on the basis of evidence and from gathering feedback 	Teams will always evolve by reflecting and by making their processes more efficient which helps in overall performance

+Waterfall Methodology Description

+The software development lifecycle is divided into discrete parts by the Waterfall technique, which takes an organised, sequential approach.
+These phases are requirements gathering, design, implementation, testing, and deployment.
+Before going on to the next phase, each one must be finished, guaranteeing a clear plan and advance preparation.
+However, it may be difficult to adjust this inflexible framework to evolving needs or unanticipated events.
+This process is mostly used in cases where the project has upfront planning and where the customer Involvement is low.